 GL Assessment provide Trusts with a range of nationally standardised ability and attainment assessments for consistency and comparability leading to no surprises.
 Whether your Trust is big or small, starting out or well-established, your Trust can benefit from central purchase savings through our assessments of ability, attainment and barriers to learning.

-With over 35 years sector experience we can also provide a great deal of support and information to assist Trusts; from SSIF bid writing, through our MAT guides for ‘Getting started’ and ‘Growing pains’ to specific reports and assessment solutions that allow cross academy comparisons.
-Many of our assessments have been used in educational research papers supported through the Education Endowment Foundation and many other leading academic institutions.
+With over 35 years sector experience we can also provide a great deal of support and information to assist Trusts.
+You can read about how other Trusts have implemented standardised assessments in our two MAT guides, ‘Getting started’ and ‘Growing pains’; we also provide specific reports and assessment solutions that allow cross academy comparisons.

 When you sign up to working with GL Assessment there is a great deal of information and support available

 For more information on any of the above, please click here.